What is a rooftop solar power system?

 FAQ

-• Typically 7–12 years; 5–8 years if there is high self-consumption during daytime operations.
-The exact figure depends on electricity prices, system size, orientation, and the proportion of self-consumption.
-The economic details are provided in the 2026 Guide to Photovoltaics for Industry and Commerce.
+Typically 7–12 years; 5–8 years if there is a high level of self-consumption during daytime operations.
+The exact figure depends on the price of electricity, the size of the system, its orientation, and the proportion of self-consumption.
+The economic details are provided in the “Photovoltaics for Industry and Commerce” guide.
+All information is provided without guarantee.

 References